 To view the EA appendices, please click here.

-Visit the link below to learn more about the upcoming Chester Bridge project and future plans to replace the bridge.
-This provides an in-depth look at some of the most frequently asked questions about the rehab and replacement projects, including impacts to traffic.
+Visit the link below to learn more about the Chester Bridge.
+This provides an in-depth look at some of the most frequently asked questions regarding what’s next and the proposed replacement project.

-The Chester Bridge is a truss bridge originally constructed in 1942 to allow vehicles to cross the Mississippi River between Perryville, Missouri, and Chester, Illinois without using a ferry.
-The bridge was re-constructed in 1944 after a severe storm destroyed the main span.
+The Chester Bridge is a truss bridge originally constructed in 1942 to allow vehicles to cross the Mississippi River between Perryville, Missouri and Chester, Illinois without using a ferry.

-Stay up-to-date on the project and next steps for the Chester Bridge by signing up to receive email updates!
+Stay up-to-date on the next steps for the Chester Bridge by signing up to receive email updates!
 To subscribe, click the link below and select the option for the Chester Bridge under the Southeast District.
-We will keep you in the loop as new information is released!

 For More Information